-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of CAWCR Australia Bureau of Meteorology) The MJO strengthened in late November with alternating areas of enhanced/suppressed convection moving from the Indian Ocean to the Date Line through mid-January.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of CAWCR Australia Bureau of Meteorology) The MJO was evident in December with alternating areas of enhanced/suppressed convection moving from the Indian Ocean to the Date Line through mid-January.
 The MJO became active and strong during March, with eastward propagation of enhanced (suppressed) anomalies evident across the Pacific (Indian Ocean and Maritime Continent).
 Since late March enhanced (suppressed) convection has dominated near the Date Line (Maritime Continent) (red box), consistent with El Niño conditions.
-Kelvin wave activity has impacted the area east of 140W.
+Kelvin wave activity has been prominent across global Tropics at the same time.
+Time Longitude